swoolcock/GravityHelper/README.md

 #### GravityRefill
 A `Refill` that provides a single 'charge' that causes the next dash to toggle gravity.
 Has a cool sprite and animated indicator above Madeline's head.
+Can be configured to provide more than one charge, but the entity looks the same.

 #### GravitySpring
 A `Spring` that will change Madeline's gravity upon touch.
 Can be attached to the ceiling.
+Will change gravity of other Actors (Theo etc.) if supported.

+#### GravitySwitch
+A `CoreModeToggle`-style switch that will change gravity upon touch.
+Holdables will also trigger the switch if thrown/dropped (can be disabled).

 #### UpsideDownJumpThru
 A platform similar to `JumpthruPlatform` that allows `Actor`s to fall through it but not move upward.